coderefinery/git-intro/_episodes/02-basics.md

 In short: **if you change commits that other people depend on, you will lose friends and social contacts!**

+In other words: **changing history is best left to expert time travelers.**

 ### Questions